WorldEnterpriseGroup/silkcorp/Job Postings/Manager.md

-# SILK Corp L-1 Visa Eligibility
+# SILK Corp Manager

 At SILK Corp, we are now offering an exciting opportunity for any employee who wants to become a manager and work in an international environment.
-By fulfilling your duties as a manager for one year, you could be eligible for an L-1 Visa and transfer to our U.S. branch.
+By fulfilling your duties as a manager for one year, you could be eligible for an L-1 Visa and transfer to our U.S. branch in the Mid-Ohio Valley.

 ## Job Description
 As a manager at SILK Corp, you will have the chance to lead a team and make a real impact on our organization.